CatTanker/cnc_map_tool_guide/my-project/docs/tools.md

 ### World Altering Editor : <br />
 Author: Rampastring + Contributors  <br />
 Description: The World Altering Editor (WAE) is an open source replacement to the traditional editors. unlike the originals, it is built using a modern code base, and as a result of being open source it does not require the use of dll injection to improve.
-Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age),it has since been growing in compatability for TS/YR, with a TSClient build already produced and the YR build being WIP .  <br />
+Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age),it has since been growing in compatability for TS/YR, with a release for TSClient and Vanilla YR both available on the the releases page.
+As of 14/01/2024, there is also progress on a voxel renderer meaning that the editor can effectively replace FA2 for all quality PCs using win7 or later.
-As of 4/8/22, it has just had it's first release for Tiberian Sun, and the only feature it is missing compared to FS is voxel rendering support.
-Otherwise, it is fully functional and with several improvements over the traditional editor.
-There are several PRs with partial YR support implimented, but it is not fully compatible yet.<br />

 | Topic | Source + Link |
 | ------------ | ------------- |